cs1302uga/cs1302-styleguide/README.md

 The list could go on.
 The important thing to remember is that quality not only refers to the output of a program but also its effect on the people who interact with the code.
 Rarely, in practice, are you the only one who will read and use your code.
-If you're a software engineer, then it's very likely many others will interact your code as well.
+If you're a software engineer, then it's very likely that many others will interact your code as well.

 # Specific Guidelines